Check out my recipe for making Ninja Creami Vanilla Bean Protein Ice Cream!

 Process the ice cream mixture:

-Pin Ninja Creami Vanilla Bean Protein Ice Cream on Pinterest for later:
+Pin Ninja Creami Vanilla Bean Protein Ice Cream for later:

 Vanilla Bean Protein Ice Cream